 - The All New Ball Book of Canning and Preserving (affiliate link) is a must have if you want to start your journey into food preservation.
 It covers canning methods as well as dehydration techniques.
 This book is worth its weight in gold, and is written by Ball, the creator of those famous mason jars we all know and love.

 What is the best appliance for easy canning?

 I recommend the Freshtech electric water bath canner AND multi cooker (affiliate link).
 I absolutely LOVE this thing.
-I have an electric outlet on my rear patio just off the kitchen so I can set up the canner outside to keep the heat of the boiling water out of my kitchen.
+Having an electric outlet on my rear patio, just off the kitchen lets me set up the canner outside and keeps the heat of the boiling water out of my kitchen.
 The spout easily drains the water to keep me from having to carry a heavy pot.
 It even steams veggies and seafood and will cook big batches of soup.

 Note this appliance is designed and produced by Ball, the industry leader in canning.
 So I feel confident using this product to preserve my food.